Retainer Care

 Why Should I Wear a Retainer?

-Even after your teeth are moved into their desired position, factors such as teeth grinding, chewing, and growth can encourage orthodontic relapse.
-Most orthodontists will recommend wearing a retainer to reduce the risk of your teeth shifting.
+Even after your teeth are moved into their desired position, things like teeth grinding, chewing, and growth can encourage orthodontic relapse.
+Most orthodontists recommend wearing a retainer to reduce the risk of tooth shifting.
 To avoid any complications after completing your orthodontic treatment, it is important to wear your retainer as prescribed by your orthodontist.
 Once you start wearing your retainer, Dr. Sankey will schedule periodic check-ups to ensure your teeth remain in their proper position.

 Types of Retainers